 JANOSH NEUMANN: He was driving next to us in case of road police want to stop us.
 So his job was basically to play a rabbit.
 If someone were to stop, he was going to speed up immediately and get attention on him for speeding or some kind of reckless driving.

 NARRATOR: They weren’t stopped.
-After a tense drive they arrived in the airport in one piece.
+After a tense drive, they arrived at the airport in one piece.

 JANOSH NEUMANN: We arrive less than an hour before the departure.

 NARRATOR: Their late arrival wasn’t down to poor planning.
 The less time they spent under the glare of the airports’ CCTV the better.
 They moved quickly, heads down, toward Departures.
 The passport control kiosk loomed up ahead.
 This is where they would find out whether they had outmaneuvered the Russian State or fallen into its clutches.

 JANOSH NEUMANN: So my wife, she went first.
 And this booth where you can see the Border Patrol person sitting, she went smooth.
 No questions at all.
 She just passed it.
 All fine.
 In my case, they called me.
 I went there and the female officer lady, she was sitting in there.
 She checked my passport.
 She looked at the system and she was looking at me several times, just going back and forward.

 NARRATOR: Janosh stared ahead at the passport officer.
 What was the hold-up?
 Had he been flagged?
 Would he be dragged away by armed security?
 He looked across to the other side of the barrier.
 Victorya was standing there, watching.
 Already free.
 Would he ever see her again?

 JANOSH NEUMANN: And then she just, instead of just let me go and put a stamp, she just called her supervisor.

 NARRATOR: You’re in an airport.
 Security is, naturally, very tight.
 When passport control calls their supervisor, it’s rarely good news.
 All Janosh could do was watch as the supervisor entered the booth.